INFO-4602-5602/project-3-mozilla-project-team-1/Submission/README.md

 **Brief description of Visualization 2:**
 <br></br>
 * What does it show:
-     * The relationship between tech level and people's future concerns of technology by countries.
+     * People's future concerns of technology by tech levels and countries.
-     * An coordinated pie chart and pie chart displays hierarchical information on the percentage of different concerns.
+     * An coordinated pie chart and bar chart displays hierarchical information on the percentage of different concerns.
 * Interactions part:
      * Mouseover the pie chart to select from  and highlight different tech levels, continents and countries.
      * Get the coordinated bar chart indicating future concerns from a global view, a continent view, and a detailed country view.
 * Conclusions:
      * Privacy loss is the biggest future concern among all four tech levels participants.
+     * Privacy loss, lose touch and less safe are the top 3 concerns among all the countries.
+     * Oceania is the continent that cares the privacy issue most.
      * Except for Ultrad Nerd, the biggest concerns for Italy users is lose touch.
 <br></br>
+* Note: we select top 3 countries with most responses count for each continent.

 **Brief description of Visualization 3:**